cheddarfox/Comment-Sentiment/README.md

 # Comment Sentiment Analysis Project

-This project performs sentiment analysis on comments using various NLP tools and AI models, including Stanford NLP.
+This project performs sentiment analysis on comments using various NLP tools and AI models, including Stanford NLP, OpenAI, and Anthropic.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)